The Women's Programme is back with a new Autumn/Winter programme during the pandemic

 Information for migrant women

 migrants4migrants are a voluntary group of women from diverse cultures, who offer a free confidential support/information service to migrants in DLR County in multiple languages.
 The group is still available if you want to talk to someone in your mother language on the phone.
 Languages are: Portuguese, Spanish, Italian, Russian, Arabic, German, Lithuanian, Polish, Indian and Irish.
-From 7th October the weekley Drop-In on Wednesday mornings from 10am - 1pm is offering confidential support/information service to migrant women in multiple languages.
+From 7th October the migrants4migrants volunteers will be available on Wednesday mornings from 10am - 1pm.

 Please call Rafika on 087 720 3665, she will link you with the group.